InceptionCyberSecurity/Hyperion3/README.md

 # Hyperion v3.1 For Archlinux/Blackarch or Kali.
 Can be used in Ubuntu with changes given in Comments.
 Install ArchLinux, then convert to BlackArch, see https://www.blackarch.org/downloads.html, or use Kali Linux in VirtualBox.
 Backend scripts used to drive results-based automated IT Security system for arcadeusops.com.
-Written in Bash and Python v3. ins31.sh is the install script but edit to suit your preferences. test.sh is a short script to confirm all is working ok.
+Written in Bash and Python3.

+ins31.sh is the install script but edit to suit your preferences. test.sh is a short script to confirm all is working ok.

 # Usage
 * Most scripts take two command line arguments, the IP address or domain name, and directory to store reports.